goldin2008/Note/interview_bq_ans.md

 This response showcases your ability to learn from mistakes, take accountability, and improve processes—all critical attributes for an AWS Applied Scientist.
 It also reflects your growth mindset and commitment to delivering high-quality results, aligning with AWS’s leadership principles.

-### Question 7: "Give me an example of a time when you demonstrated customer obsession."
+### ???
+Question 7: "Give me an example of a time when you demonstrated customer obsession."
+`Change to company entity merger`
 When answering questions about customer obsession, highlight your deep understanding of customer needs, how you prioritize customer satisfaction, and how you've gone above and beyond to deliver exceptional value to the customer.
 1. Situation:
 Start by describing the context of the situation.
 Explain who the customer was and why their needs were particularly important.